keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/pagenum.md

 the scrolling will stop only if an empty page is encountered.

 ## Examples
+This section contains three API pagination examples where the Page Number Scroller is used.

 ### Basic Scrolling
 The most simple scrolling setup is the following: